Eleanor K. Baum

 Eleanor K. Baum (born 1940) is an American electrical engineer and educator.
 In 1984, she became the first female dean of an engineering school in the United States, at Pratt Institute in Brooklyn, New York.

 Now retired, in 1987 she was made dean of the Albert Nerken School of Engineering at Cooper Union.
 She was also the first woman president of the American Society for Engineering Education (ASEE), and has served as president of the Accreditation Board for Engineering and Technology (ABET).
+She is a former chair of the New York Academy of Sciences.

 Early life and family

 She was born in 1940, an only child.
 Her parents left Europe during the Holocaust and moved to the United States where they urged her to become an elementary schoolteacher, or, as a secondary option, a high school math teacher.
 As she was growing up, her parents would hide articles with themes of "the joys of being a schoolteacher" under her pillow.
 Baum considered herself "one of [the] really good kids," who did what they were told.
 She has stated that because she was an only child, all of her parents’ hopes and dreams were centered on her, so she felt obligated to behave.

 According to Baum, engineering was her "big rebellion".
 When she told her mother about her career choice, her mother said, "You can’t do that.
 People will think you’re weird, and no one will marry you."